 This course offers an overview of the most important digital marketing theories and techniques as applied to wine, with a special focus on wines from Central Italy.
 Students will analyze the wine markets of the world, consumer segments, companies’ communication strategies and will participate in a practical exercise designed to give them the opportunity to shape an online marketing plan for a prestigious Umbrian winery.
 In addition, students will learn the importance of describing the sensory experience of wine and acquire the particular vocabulary necessary to describe wines from the Central Italian regions of Tuscany, Umbria, Latium, Marche, and Abruzzo to potential customers.

 By the end of the course, students will be able to:

-- understand the basic role, processes, and purpose of strategic brand management in the sustainable wine and olive oil business;
+- Explain the basic role, processes, and purpose of digital brand management in the wine business;